- Featured Maps

 We have used the geographic projection in order to put the plates in Google Earth.
 This projection distorts the northern and southern parts of the sky but allows us to see the entire group of six plates in one map:

 When the geographic projection map of the six plates is placed in Google Earth, it loses any distortions and gives us a complete joined view of Pardies map of the Heavens.
-View in Google Earth browser below (requires plug-in, turn off Borders) or in the Google Earth application (New Maps section, Celestial Globe 1693, turn off Atmosphere in View).
+View singly in Google Earth Application (requires download of app) or with all the Rumsey georeferenced maps in the Google Earth application (New Maps section, Celestial Globe 1693, turn off Atmosphere in View).

 We can turn the Google Earth globe view inside out and float it 64 million meters outside the earth so that the Pardies star maps appear as we would see them in the sky.
 We use a mirror image of the geographic projection so that all the positions and labels of the stars and constellations are correct (rotate the earth in order to move through the sky).
-View in Google Earth browser below (requires plug-in) or in the Google Earth application (New Maps section, Celestial Sphere 1693, turn off Atmosphere in View).
+View singly in Google Earth Application below (requires download of app) or with all the Rumsey georeferenced maps in the Google Earth application (New Maps section, Celestial Sphere 1693, turn off Atmosphere in View).

 Below is a short video of moving through the six joined Pardies plates as a globe in Google Earth: